Furniture Glides Guide: How to Choose, Measure, and Install the Right One

 Platform: PE (polyethylene) plastic.
 Brittle, prone to cracking, ages quickly.

 Bonding: A single drop of hotmelt in the center of the platform.
-Felt peels from corners first — exactly where stress concentrates.
+Felt peels from corners first, exactly where stress concentrates.

 Fastener: Standard nail.
 Narrow head not molded into plastic.
 Only available in round (other shapes would need 2+ nails).
 Plastic can break loose, leaving the nail to gouge your floor.

-Furniture Glides FAQ — Your Questions Answered
+Furniture Glides Guide FAQ: Your Questions Answered

 Furniture glides are protective pads that attach to the bottom of furniture legs.
-Sometimes called chair glides for hard floors, they prevent scratches, scuffs, and noise while allowing smooth movement on hardwood, tile, laminate, and vinyl floors.
+Sometimes called chair glides for smooth, hard floors, they prevent scratches, scuffs, and noise while allowing smooth movement on hardwood, tile, laminate, and vinyl floors.

 Yes.
-Properly sized furniture glides with Smooth Glide (PA6) or Anti-Slip (NR+CR) surfaces prevent scratches, scuffs, and wear on all hard floors.
+Properly sized furniture glides with Smooth Glide (PA6) or Anti-Slip (NR+CR) surfaces prevent scratches, scuffs, and wear on all smooth, hard floors.

 Yes.
-Smooth Glide (PA6) furniture glides dramatically reduce scraping and squeaking on tile, hardwood, laminate, and other hard surfaces.
+Smooth Glide (PA6) glides dramatically reduce scraping and squeaking on tile, hardwood, laminate, and other hard surfaces.

-Measure your furniture leg at the base — right where the glide will sit.
+Measure your furniture leg at the base, right where the glide will sit.
 If your measurement falls between sizes, go smaller.
 Use our furniture glide sizing guide in the How to Measure section.
 See How to Measure above.

-The best furniture glides for hardwood and other hard floors provide long-lasting, reliable floor protection.
+The best furniture glides for hardwood and other smooth, hard floors provide long-lasting, reliable floor protection.
 Dining chairs pushed and pulled daily will naturally wear their glides faster than bedroom furniture that rarely moves.

 No. Rough hard surfaces like unpolished slate, raw concrete, and textured tile are abrasive enough to wear through PA6 fiber quickly.
 Use furniture slides instead.

-Business accounts: Business Solutions — volume pricing, B2B accounts, and commercial orders.
+Business accounts: Business Solutions: volume pricing, B2B accounts, and commercial orders.